-Our early childhood education program prepares students to apply for Rhode Island teacher certification in grades pre-kindergarten through 2.
+Our bachelor's degree in early childhood education prepares students to apply for Rhode Island teacher certification in grades pre-kindergarten through 2.
 Accredited by the Rhode Island Department of Education and grounded in a liberal arts tradition, our program integrates a content-oriented and comprehensive study of teaching methods with practical field experience in diverse settings.

 Beginning in their first year, early childhood education majors visit local schools, introducing them to the diversity of students and families that comprise the communities in which they will work and initiating the process by which they can make a sustainable, positive impact.
 This “change impact” has long been a major emphasis of our curriculum and is created as our students build meaningful relationships within these communities.